mmistakes/minimal-mistakes/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 This would make things SO much easier to explain to them.

 ## Oh oh, XAML (WPF)
 When opening the script, i found out that the GUI was in XAML-format.
 So it used the Windows Presentation Framework or WPF in short.
-When i first started with Powerhell GUI's i had came a cross WPF but I had never used this before and had always skipped past it because i always use PS Studio.
+When i first started with Powerhell GUI's i had come a cross WPF but I had never used this before and had always skipped past it because i always use PS Studio.

 So after doing my research i concluded that the *easiest way* to edit this was to install Visual Studio Community edition, a free version of Visual Studio.

 Some parts were a true struggle like creating a button with a drop-down menu or creating a hoover effect on a button.
 The amount of code it generated for that was, in my opinion, insane.
-Anyway,  I'm glad that i found my way into XAML, i'm no expert by any means but at least now i have some experience with it.
+Anyway,  I'm glad that i stumbled into XAML, i'm no expert by any means but at least now i have **some experience** with it.

-So after **a lot of googling** and tinkering i had my basic design finished and i decided on what content i needed in the application.
+So after **a lot of Googling** and tinkering i had my basic design finished and i decided on what content i needed in the application.
 The result looked like this :

 IMAGE: DESIGN.PNG

 ## XAML in Powershell Studio ?
-So the next big question was **" How the hell am i going to get this into an executable? "**
+So the next big question was **" How the hell am i going to get this into an executable? "** This would mean that i would combine Winforms and WPF.

-Since the example script was ready to go, i figured i would try to get that into an exe first.
-So i opened up Powershell studio 2018 and after some configuration and trial & error, i got a working sytemtray app, designed with XAML and running as a compiled EXE.
+Since the example script was ready to go, i figured i would try to get that into an EXE first.
+So i opened up Powershell Studio 2018 and after some configuration and trial & error, i got a working sytemtray app, designed with XAML and running as a compiled EXE.

 This lead me to believe that my project was a doable one.

 ## One EXE - no installation needed
 The application is one EXE and that's it.
-When the application starts, it **creates** the DLL  for MahApps  and all its images that it needs in a temp-location.
-This temp location is under the APPDATA of the user in question.
-So you have *no issues with user-permissions*.
+When the application starts, it **creates** the DLL  for MahApps  and all its images (banner, icons, images for toast notifications)  in a temp-location.
+This temp -ocation is under the APPDATA of the user who starts the application.
+So you have no issues with *user-permissions*.

 ```powershell
 $env:temp
 ```
-I'm creating the DLL and the images thanks to the following function:
+I'm creating the DLL and the images thanks to the following functions:

 ```powershell
 [System.Convert]::ToBase64String
 [System.Convert]::FromBase64String
 ```

-This allows you to store the data\content from the DLL or an image into a variable (hash).
+This allows you to store the data\content from the DLL or  image into a variable (hash).
 This looks something like :

 ```powershell